tunnckoCore/blankr/READ.md

 [![code coverage][codecov-img]][codecov-url]
 [![nyc coverage][istanbulcov-img]][istanbulcov-url]

-## Support 🤝
+## Support

 > If you have any problems, consider opening [an issue][open-issue-url] or [pull request][contributing-url] with failing test proving your issue, ping me on twitter ([@tunnckoCore][tunnckocore-twitter-url]), join the [support chat room][supportchat-url] or queue a [live session][codementor-url] on CodeMentor with me.
-If you don't have problems or enjoy this product, then you can [donate some cash][paypalme-url] at my PayPal, since this is [OPEN Open Source][opensource-project-url] project made with :heart: at [Sofia, Bulgaria][bulgaria-url] 🇧🇬.
+If you don't have any problems, enjoy this product or you are using it, then consider [donating some cash][paypalme-url] at my PayPal, since this is [OPEN Open Source][opensource-project-url] project made with :heart: at [Sofia, Bulgaria][bulgaria-url] .

 [![tunnckoCore support][supportchat-img]][supportchat-url]
 [![code mentor][codementor-img]][codementor-url]